The Mission of FFLAG is to educate and bring awareness to Grant County residents about physical fitness and healthy lifestyles.

 In 2009, FFLAG became a 501(c)3 organization to become self-sustaining and apply for grants.
 Currently, FFLAG’s operating budget is comprised of a variety of funding sources: the Northern Kentucky Health Department’s contribution and income from grants, fees and donated services.

-Over a 15 year period, the FFLAG coalition has engaged more than 2,600 people each year and raised health awareness to 24,000 Grant County residents by providing several opportunities to be physically active.
+Over a several year period, the FFLAG coalition has engaged more than 2,600 people each year and raised health awareness to 24,000 Grant County residents by providing several opportunities to be physically active.